intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 ``-g, --gid GID``

-    Group id to use inside the container.
+    Group ID to use inside the container.

 ``-i, --image IMAGE``